Healthdirect Free Australian health advice you can count on.

 • dTpa (diphtheria, tetanus and whooping cough)

-The following health problems may become more common at this age, especially if you have other risk factors.
-However, there are also some things you can do in your 50s to help prevent these conditions from developing:
+Some health problems may become more common as you grow older, especially if you have other risk factors.
+There are some things you can do in your 50s to help prevent these conditions from developing or getting worse.

 Cardiovascular disease

-You should have an assessment of CVD risk every 2 years unless your doctor already knows you are high risk.
-Your doctor may ask you questions and test your blood pressure and cholesterol as well as checking for other health conditions.
+You should have regular cardiovascular risk assessments — how often you need these tests depends on your risk factors.
+Your doctor will ask you some questions, test your blood pressure and cholesterol as well as checking for other health conditions.

 High blood pressure